huggingface/blog/duckdb-nsql-7b.md

 Initially fine-tuned from Meta’s original [Llama-2–7b](https://huggingface.co/meta-llama/Llama-2-7b) model using a broad dataset covering general SQL queries, DuckDB-NSQL-7B underwent further refinement with DuckDB text-to-SQL pairs.
 Notably, its capabilities extend beyond crafting `SELECT` statements; it can generate a wide range of valid DuckDB SQL statements, including official documentation and extensions, making it a versatile tool for data exploration and analysis.

-In this article, we will learn how to create deal with text2sql task using DuckDB-NSQL-7B model, Hugging Face datasets server API for parquet files and duckdb for data retrieval.
+In this article, we will learn how to deal with text2sql tasks using the DuckDB-NSQL-7B model, Hugging Face datasets server API for parquet files and duckdb for data retrieval.

 <p align="center">
  <img src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/duckdb-nsql-7b/text2sql-flow.png" alt="text2sql flow" style="width: 90%; height: auto;"><br>